 School Masses are celebrated weekly for students, faculty and staff.
-Involvement of many school groups in planning our Liturgies makes the celebrations more meaningful to students.
+Involvement of many school groups in planning our liturgies makes the celebrations more meaningful to students.
 Students are strongly encouraged to participate in the Sacrament of Reconciliation and Eucharist, both at school and in their respective parishes.
-The Eucharistic Liturgy (the Mass) is the Catholic Church’s fullest expression of its unity of doctrine and discipline.
-All students attend the weekly school Mass attentively and reverently.
-Catholic students are invited to receive Communion (the Eucharist) with proper spiritual preparation.
+The Eucharistic Liturgy is the Catholic Church’s fullest expression of its unity of doctrine and discipline.
+Our Catholic students are invited to receive Communion with proper spiritual preparation.

 The sacrament of Reconciliation is offered several times weekly at school.
 Students are invited to take part in this Sacrament, and our non-Catholic brothers and sisters are invited to take part in this opportunity to speak to the priest for spiritual direction/advice.
 While we offer scheduled opportunities for Reconciliation, our campus priests are always open and available for confessions when on campus.
-Confessions are offered on Monday in 3rd hour, Wednesday in 4th hour, and Friday in 6th hour.
+Confessions are offered daily.

 A team of parents from Parents 4 Light, commit to Adoration or praying every hour of the school day for our students before the tabernacle in our school chapel.
 Often students gather in small groups to pray together during their lunch hour.